-Any employer contributions that the Employer makes to your 403(b) plan account on your behalf will be taxable at distribution.
-Therefore, upon withdrawal, you will need to pay income tax on any contributions and earnings made by the Employer.
+Any employer contributions that NYU Grossman School of Medicine makes to your 403(b) plan account on your behalf, will be taxable at distribution.
+Therefore, upon withdrawal, you will need to pay income tax on any contributions and earnings made by NYU Grossman School of Medicine.